Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

    ``def seed(self, irc, msg, args)``)

 We also modify the docstring to document this function.
-Note the syntax on the first line: by convention, required arguments go in ``<>`` and optional arguments should be surrounded by ``[]``.
+Note the syntax on the first line: :ref:`by convention <help-syntax>`, required arguments go in ``<>`` and optional arguments should be surrounded by ``[]``.

 The function body includes a new method :py:meth:`irc.replySuccess <supybot.callbacks.RichReplyMethods.replySuccess>`.
-This is just a generic "I succeeded" command which responds with whatever the bot owner has configured in ``config supybot.replies.success``.
+This is a generic "I succeeded" command which responds with whatever the bot owner has configured in ``config supybot.replies.success``.
 Also, by using ``@wrap``, we don't need to do any type checking inside the function itself - this is handled separately, and invalid argument values will